ibm-cloud-docs/power-iaas/manual-PER-mig.md

 {{site.data.keyword.attribute-definition-list}}

-# Migrating to Power Edge Router
+# Migrating existing network configurations to Power Edge Router
 {: #migrate-ws-per}

 If you have manually configured subnets and Direct Link through a support ticket and are planning to leverage the built-in redundancy and much higher bandwidth of Power Edge Router (PER), consider migrating your workspace to PER.